sarrowsmith/prog/README.md

  4. Instance a `RandomPlayer` node and give it a soundfont
  5. Use `Main.gd` as a guide for how to drive it.
 Basically, call `create(rng_seed: int, parameters: Dictionary)` to create a track, then `play_next()` to play and `stop()` to stop.

-### Parameters

-TODO: let me know if you get this far

 ### Signals

 `RandomPlayer` emits `finished` when it's finished playing.
 It sets up its `midi_player` to emit `appeared_instrument` for each instrument it uses and to signal key changes, and `appeared_cue_point` on each note.
 Both of these signals from `midi_player` send a string which consists of four `:`-separated integers, the first of which is the track number (0--15) and the rest are: